All Episodes

 All right, my good buddies.

-we are going to lead off this segment with our ever popular feminist update theme.
+We are going to lead off this segment with our ever popular feminist update theme.

-We We are putting this together even as we speak, a work in progress, not totally completed, but it still gets our message across.
+A work in progress, not totally completed, but it still gets our message across.

 Take a gander at this.

-We're feminist, and we're in your face!
+We're fierce, we're feminists, and we're in your face.

-We're feminists, and we're in your bed!
+We're feminists and we're in your face.

 Now, folks, we're working on additional footage.

-Some of those old movies where spacemen go to Mars and it's all women there and they shoot them and they kill them.
+We're getting some footage, some of those old movies where spacemen go to Mars and it's all women there and they shoot them and they kill them.

 Now, let me explain a couple things about that.